 100K People Employed in the Inland Empire’s Warehouse Industry

 According to CBRE, “more than 100,000 people are employed in the warehouse industry.
 This is expected to grow 25% by 2030“.

 The location of the region gives it an advantage as it is close to the ports of Los Angeles and Long Beach, the two largest ports in North America.
 As mentioned above, the logistics network of the Inland Empire has all bases covered, from airports to freeways and a robust rail network.

-And, each category of the transport network is fast becoming top logistics destination.
-Take for example the Ontario Airport and the San Bernardino International Airport.
-Amazon opened a new regional air hub in San Bernardino in April this year to provide fast delivery for customers in the Southern California region.
+And each category of the transport network is fast becoming a top logistics destination.
+Take, for example, the Ontario Airport and the San Bernardino International Airport.
+Amazon opened a new regional air hub in San Bernardino this April to provide fast delivery for customers in the Southern California region.

 The Amazon Factor